dzekuza/gradydash/README.md

 - Users must be authenticated to access any partner
 - Users can only access partners they have been invited to
-- Partner admins have full control over their partner dashboard
+- Business owners have full control over their business dashboard
-- System admins have access to all partners
+- Platform admins have access to all partners

+### Multi-Tenant Data Access

+#### Business Owners

+- Can see all data from partners in their business
+- Can invite new partners to their business
+- Can manage all business settings and configurations
+- Have full CRUD access to all business data

+#### Partners

+- Can see all data from the business owner and other partners in the same business
+- Can contribute products, locations, and sales data
+- Can view analytics and reports for the entire business
+- Have collaborative access to business data

+#### Platform Admins

+- Can see all data across all businesses
+- Can manage all partners and businesses
+- Have system-wide administrative access
+- Can create and manage platform-level settings

 ### Invite Codes Management